ClemensDinkel/catProject/README.md

 # catProject
-cat game
-simple make-your-kitten-happy-simulator created as a solo side project during WBS Coding School in order to practice OOP.
+A simple make-your-kitten-happy-simulator created as a solo side project during WBS Coding School in order to practice OOP.